 The way to stay in NSB (if you don't have a family member with a condo!) is to rent a home or a condo using a site such as VRBO or Home Away.
-You can search based on the # in your party, dates you wish to visit, and search based on amenities such as beach-front location and access to a pool.
+You can search based on the # in your party, dates you wish to visit, and search based on amenities such as beachfront location and access to a pool.

-Our favorites are The Garlic, That's Amore, The Sea Shack, So Nappa, C's Waffles (for breakfast), and Lost Lagoon.
-All of these places will offer the standard kids menu fare too, so even your picky eaters will be pleased!
+Our favorites are The Garlic, Tiano's, That's Amore, The Sea Shack, So Nappa, C's Waffles (for breakfast), McKenna's, JBs Fish Camp, and Lost Lagoon.
+All of these places offer the standard kids menu fare too, so even your picky eaters will be pleased!

-1. Beach Activities
+1. New Smyrna Beach Activities

-And while you may have heard that New Smyrna has the reputation for being “the shark capital of the US”, please note that in 2012, there were 8 shark bites in NSB- and most of them have occurred near the Ponce Inlet, where the churning waters of the Intercaoastal Waterway spill into the ocean, creating a dream situation for surfers. according to the Orlando Sentinel:
+And while you may have heard that New Smyrna has the reputation for being “the shark capital of the US”, please note that in 2012, there were 8 shark bites in NSB- and most of them have occurred near the Ponce Inlet, where the churning waters of the Intercoastal Waterway spill into the ocean, creating a dream situation for surfers.
+According to the Orlando Sentinel:

 The dynamic of the inlet is unique and unlike any other area,” said Dave Byron, a Volusia County government spokesman.
 “With the jetty on the north side, the narrow inlet is traversed daily by pleasure and commercial fishing where bait fish are being deposited.”

 So bait fish + surfers = shark bites that are a bit like dog bites.
 Still- it might not be the best place for families to hang out!
 Stick to the areas of the beach south of Ponce Inlet for your ocean adventures.

 2. Climb to the top of a lighthouse